 Music Therapist and Fellow of AMI, and a Primary Trainer, endorsed by the Association for Music and Imagery, AMI.
 She taught in the Capilano University Music Therapy program for 35 years and has conducted all the levels of GIM trainings in Canada for 17 years.

-She is also a Registered Clinical Counsellor, an Accredited Music Therapist and Gestalt Therapist who works with adults in private practice.
+She is also a Registered Clinical Counsellor, a Certified Music Therapist and Gestalt Therapist who works with adults in private practice.
 She offers GIM trainings across Canada through the Inner Journey with GIM.Ca Training Program based in Vancouver, B.C.